JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-12/deploy-a-net-core-8-app-to-azure-with-logging/index.md

 I’ve been working with Microsoft Azure for a little while now, and I have found that setting up the logs weren’t trivial.

-I had an experience with WordPress.
-In this article, I’ll demonstrate it with a .NET Core 8 web API.
+I had a similar experience with WordPress.
+In this article, I’ll demonstrate it’s actually easy with a .NET Core 8 web API.

 ## Prerequisites

 You’ll need:

 - An account on Microsoft Azure.
 Personally, I have only a work account through my current employer at the time of this writing.
 So I had a few issues to have the resources to work together or to gain permissions to perform some actions.
 I’ll detail them as we go.
 - Visual Studio 2022, at least, that’s what I used to make this guide.
 You’ll need to connect your account so you can deploy through the _Publish_ feature within Visual Studio.
-This article won’t show how to set up a CI pipeline through Azure and deploy a Docker image.
+This article won’t show how to set up a CI pipeline through Azure DevOps and deploy a Docker image.
 Please read my other guide on the topic [where I deployed a Python web API to Microsoft Azure](../../2024-07/deploy-a-rest-api-python-to-azure/index.md).
 - An App Service Plan: if you don’t have any, there isn’t any challenge about this.
 You’ll create it along with the App Service later in the article.

 ## Creating the `web API`

 First, let’s create the application locally.

-In Visual Studio, create a new project of type “_APS.NET Core Web Api_” and provide the following details:
+In Visual Studio, create a new project of type “_ASP.NET Core Web Api_” and provide the following details:

 - Give it a name
 - Select the target framework.
 Though .NET 9.0 is just out as I write this, I’ll prefer the current LTS version which .NET 8.0.